riadjoseph/Go_Seo/README.md

 **Note:** Update the code to include your own Botify API key.
 Change the variable **botify_api_token** to reflect your token

 ## listAnalysis
-listAnalysis displays the crawl meta data for the most recent crawl in a specified project.
+listAnalysis displays the crawl metadata for the most recent crawl in a specified project.
 ```
 Usage: ./listAnalysis (organisation and project name will be prompted for)
 Usage: ./listAnalysis org_name project_name